 CorMedix is conducting research to explore additional uses for taurolidine, including oncology and medical devices.
 The Company would look to establish strategic partnerships to advance these products once proof-of-concept is achieved.

 In vitro studies indicate that taurolidine has a direct and selective antineoplastic effect on glial and neuronal brain tumor cells, and in addition, has been shown to significantly enhance the activity of cytotoxic cancer drugs, including vincristine.
-If feasible, the two companies intend to create a powerful therapy that selectively targets tumor cells while minimizing effects on normal cells.

 Pediatric neuroblastoma, an Orphan Disease in the United States, is an adrenal cancer that develops in the nerve cells of the medulla and is the most common extracranial tumor in childhood, usually occurring in infants and children under 10.

-- Sutures: protect exposed skin from infection
+- Antimicrobial Sutures: Protect exposed skin from infection